 Compensation maybe payable in relation to conditions affecting certain interests in land.

-For consumers we would always advise that in the event of a complaint contact is made with the trader by you - preferably in the form a letter (with proof of delivery).
+For consumers we would always advise that in the event of a complaint, contact is made with the trader by you – preferably in the form of a letter (with proof of delivery).

 If that has not worked, if you are located:

-For full information on the EU Services Directive and Points of Single Contact for other member states from the European Commission.
+For full information on the EU Services Directive and Points of Single Contact for other member states visit the European Commission website.